1pauling/HikingKit/README.md

 # HikingKit
-HikingKit is a high fidelity prototype of a all-in-one hiking application that helps user research, organize and document hiking trips.
+HikingKit is a high fidelity prototype of an all-in-one hiking application that helps user research, organize and document hiking trips.
 It is gears towards all-experience-level hikers and aims to help create a hiking community.

 System Concept Statement